 - We invest in strong, robust and internationally recognised accounting systems.

-- All our corporation tax returns (and federal returns in the US) are reviewed or produced by outside experts
+- All our corporate tax returns are reviewed or produced by either internal or outside experts.

-- All our UK units are required to make annual declarations regarding the taxes for which they are responsible.
+- All our UK units are required to make annual declarations regarding the taxes for which they are responsible, which forms part of the Senior Accounting Officer process.

 Dealing with tax authorities